First Impressions with New Patients

 infectious waste containers are used for blood-soaked bandages, rubber gloves,

-• Put containers in the correct location.
+cultures or any waste that could contain pathogens. - Put containers in the correct location.
 The Center for Disease Control says, The

 container should be placed in a visible location, within easy horizontal reach, and